davidjbradshaw/iframe-resizer/README.md

 This library enables the automatic resizing of the height and width of both same and cross domain iFrames to fit the contained content.
 It uses [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/window.postMessage) to pass messages between the host page and the iFrame and when available [MutationObserver](https://developer.mozilla.org/en/docs/Web/API/MutationObserver) to detect DOM changes, with a fall back to setInterval for IE8-10.

 The code also detects resize events, provides functions to allow the iFrame to set a custom size, close itself and send simple messages to the parent page.
-For security the hostpage automatically checks that the origin of incoming messages are from the domain of the page listed in the `src` property of the iFrame.
+For security the host-page automatically checks that the origin of incoming messages are from the domain of the page listed in the `src` property of the iFrame.

 The package contains two minified JavaScript files in the [js](js) folder.
 The first ([iframeResizer.min.js](https://raw2.github.com/davidjbradshaw/iframe-resizer/master/js/iframeResizer.min.js)) is for the page hosting the iFrames.
 It can be called with **native** JavaScript;